FlowFuse/website/src/blog/2022/12/flowforge-gcp-https-set-up.md

 Now we've covered our goals and the tools we are going to use let's configure our existing GCP VM to secure all web traffic.

+### Prerequisites

+As mentioned above, you will need to be running FlowForge version 1.0 or higher to follow this guide.
+If you are using an older version you can upgrade now using the [instructions here](https://flowforge.com/docs/install/upgrading/).

 ### Update Docker Compose

 The first step is to edit our Docker compose file.
 We're using Nano again to edit files so we will run this command: